 Does it need to be an internet-based project?

 Not necessarily!
 If you want to do linguistics with a physical group of people in your local community, that’s also great!
-In this case, we encourage you to post about any activities you did or write up a blog post about it, to help anyone who wants to do something similar.
+In this case, we encourage you to post any activities you did or write up a blog post about it, to help anyone who wants to do something similar.

-Does it matter if I’m a patron of Lingthusiasm when applying to the LingComm Grant?
+Does it matter if I’m a Patron of Lingthusiasm when applying to the LingComm Grant?

 It doesn’t matter one way or the other.
 We will not be looking at whether applicants are patrons or not.